Skip to content

 Independent Verification

-An external and independent entity confirmed information on the type and treatment of waste and food waste for the Group’s 2021 Annual Report.
+Information on the type and treatment of waste and food waste was confirmed by an external and independent entity for the Group’s 2023 Annual Report.

 Related Content